-There are so many significant people who made life easier for you this year at home, school, and in the office.
-Show your appreciation to those who are essential to your life with a thoughtful end-of-year present.
+And you know what?
+That’s pretty great, because you know a lot of people who made your life easier this past year at home, at school, and in the office.
+This is the time to show your gratitude to those who are essential to your life with a thoughtful end-of-year present.

-While it’s tempting to just get them a gift card, take a moment to explore how to personalize your thanks.
+We know how tempting it is to just get them a gift card, but take a moment or two to think about how you can personalize your thanks.
 Figuring out what is meaningful will show how much you appreciate them.
-One thing that shouldn’t be missed is whatever you choose — a thoughtful handwritten note that will touch their heart.
+And make sure that whatever you choose from this gift guide, you accompany it with a thoughtful handwritten note that will touch their heart.

-These are the co-workers, bosses, and clients who make your 9-to-5 workday go ’round.
-Was there someone who assisted you with a remote workplace or a flexible schedule this year?
-Or a client who championed you for a promotion?
-What about the co-worker who helped you complete a project?
-Recognize them for their support with one of these classics, yet thoughtful gift ideas.
+These are the co-workers, bosses, and clients who add a little light to your nine-to-five.
+Was there someone who assisted you with a remote workplace or flexible schedule this year?
+A client who championed you for a promotion?
+A co-worker who helped you complete a project?
+Recognize them for their support with one of these classic yet thoughtful gift ideas.

-Paperwhites – A quintessential holiday flower that says thank you without the connotation of other, more intimate flowers like roses.
+A quintessential holiday flower that says thank you without the connotation of other, more intimate flowers, such as roses.
 Plus, they don’t break the bank and smell divine.

-Royal Riviera Pears – There’s a reason bosses send fruit year after year.
-It’s a winning gift that leaves a great taste in the mouth.
-The famous pears are in limited quantities this season, so order early.
+There’s a reason bosses send fruit year after year: It’s a winning gift that leaves a great taste in the recipient’s mouth.
+These famous pears are a rare treat, so get them while they last.

-Popcorn tin– You might work together, but that doesn’t mean you’re not fun, and there’s just something fun about three flavors of this delicious snack in a giant can.
+You might just work together, but that doesn’t mean you’re not fun, and there’s just something fun about three flavors of this delicious snack in a giant can.

 Who: Childcare providers

-You couldn’t get out the door without some hand-holding (literally for the little ones) from babysitters, nannies, and au pairs.
+You couldn’t get out the door without some hand holding — literally, for the little ones — from babysitters, nannies, and au pairs.
 Leaving our children in the care of just anyone won’t do.
-Whether it’s a neighbor or your mother or a caregiver you hired at the recommendation of a friend, our childcare helpers deserve one of the biggest thank yous we can offer.
+Whether it’s a neighbor, your mother, or a caregiver you hired at the recommendation of a friend, childcare helpers deserve one of the biggest thank yous we can offer.
 Write them a note of appreciation, and give them a present that lets them know just how important they are to your family.

-Aloe plant – Aloe plants can last years and have the bonus of health uses, perfect for the person who takes care of the bumps and bruises of your little one.
+Aloe plants can last years and have the bonus of health uses — making them perfect for the person who takes care of the bumps and bruises of your little one.

-Safari Animal Succulents – Who doesn’t love a cactus?
-Easy to keep alive, and the playful containers can be reused if you don’t.
+Who doesn’t love a cactus?
+It’s easy to keep alive, and the playful containers can be reused (if you do happen to let yours expire).

-Lighted Christmas sleigh with a candle – For their table centerpiece or by the front door, this gift will save your sitter from having to decorate a bit.
+For her table centerpiece or by the front door, this gift will save your sitter from having to decorate a bit.

-Lavender spa kit with robe – Let your caretakers wrap in a luxurious robe and breathe in the scent of this calming herb.
+Let your caretakers ensconce themselves in luxury while breathing in the scent of this calming herb.

 Who: Household help

-In a world where we have one or more jobs, volunteer and family commitments, plus we want to stay healthy by taking some me-time, sometimes we have to outsource housecleaning, gardening, lawn mowing, and the like.
-And the special house project (new front door anyone?) can require expertise beyond our capabilities.
+In a world where we have a job (or, in some cases, more than one), volunteer commitments, and family obligations, sometimes we have to outsource housecleaning, gardening, lawn mowing, and the like.
+And the special home improvement project (new front door, anyone?) can require expertise beyond our capabilities.
 Let these imperative workers know that you couldn’t live without them by offering a gift of thanks (and maybe a cash bonus as well).

-Cinnamon rolls – Cinnamon rolls are a hit with almost everyone.
-Plus it’s nice to not have to plan a meal around the holidays.
+Cinnamon rolls are a hit with almost everyone.
+Plus ,it’s nice to not have to plan a meal around the holidays.

-Lavender wreath – The purple-hued wreath will give a lovely fragrance to your painter or contractor’s own home.
+This purple-hued wreath will give a lovely fragrance to your painter or contractor’s home.

 Who: Educators and leaders

-Have you ever tried to teach a child?
-Oh, wait, most of us with children did just that for a few months in 2020.
+Teaching is hard.
+Anyone who has a school-aged child and has lived through the past couple of years could tell you that.
 So, we know just how challenging it can be to keep kids focused and on task — not to mention enthusiastic about learning.
-The school teachers, the coaches, the tutors, the teachers of musical instruments: to you we say, “you’ve touched our lives.”
+The school teachers, coaches, tutors, music instructors: To you we say, “You’ve touched our lives.”

-Airplant terrarium – Beautiful and budget-friendly, and easy to care for — what more can we ask?
+Beautiful, budget friendly, and easy to care for — what more can we ask for?

 Who: Just because recipients

-For the people who have gone above and beyond for you this year such as a nurse or doctor if you’ve been sick, a friend who helped you through a crisis, or a realtor who guided you through the process, now is the time to recognize their efforts.
-These folks might not be in your life year after year, so stretch your wallet with a one-time special gift that reflects your thanks.
+For the people who have gone above and beyond for you this year — such as a nurse or doctor if you’ve been sick, friend who helped you through a crisis, or realtor who guided you through the buying or selling process — now is the time to recognize their efforts.
+These folks might not be in your life year after year, so stretch your wallet with a special one-time gift that reflects your thanks.